koomai/repository-cache-decorator/README.md

 3. php artisan db:seed
 ```

-Check the `Repositories` directory for implementation details.
+Check the `Repositories` directory and `RepositoryServiceProvider` for implementation details.

 ## Note